Ova and Parasites (Stool)

 What other tests might I have along with this test?

-Your healthcare provider may also order blood tests and other tests for specific parasites.
+You may also need blood tests and other tests for specific parasites.
+For example,

-For example, if your healthcare provider suspects a pinworm infection, you may have
+if your healthcare provider thinks you may have a pinworm infection, you may have

 to do a "tape test."
 In this test, the adhesive side of a piece of cellophane tape